 Object means the service or commodity obtained as the result of a specific expenditure.
-Seven major Object categories are identified and described in this handbook: (1) Salaries, (2) Employee Benefits, (3) Purchased Services, (4) Supplies and Materials, (5) Capital Outlay, (6) Other Objects, and (7) Transfers.
+Seven major object categories are identified and described in this handbook: 100 Salaries, 200 Associated Payroll Costs, 300 Purchased Services, 400 Supplies and Materials, 500 Capital Outlay, 600 Other Objects, and 700 Transfers.
 These broad categories are subdivided to obtain more detailed information about objects of expenditures.
-A three-digit code number, if used makes it possible to search out detailed information.
+The use of a three-digit code number when used makes it possible to search out detailed information.
 Following are definitions of the major categories and subcategories.
 Where the term "district" is used it means school district or educational service district.